rpoxo/bf2mesh/README.md

-BF2Mesh - Battlefield 2 mesh file parser
+BF2Mesh - Battlefield 2 mesh file parser, written in python3

 This code documents how to parse mesh files of the DICE/EA games Battlefield 2, Battlefield 2142, Battlefield Heroes, Battlefield Play4Free, which share the